gwarf/blog-old/source/_posts/2014-01-18-mail-server-migration.markdown

 ``` sh
 rsync -avz --delete-after --stats ~plop/Maildir -e ssh plop@new.server.tld:
 ```
-* Configure postfix on new server to disable relaying to old server
+* Configure postfix on new server:
+  * disable relaying to old server
+  * fix mydestination
 * Switch IPs (or hostnames if not possible) to new server
 * Update required hostnames in new server
 * Update roundcube postgres database
 * Enable email fetching on new server
+* Configure postfix on old server to relay mails to new server
 * Clean old server
 * Clean DNS conf